 Choose your favorite milk for your PSL.
 Whole milk is my go-to, but sometimes I will make my pumpkin spice latte dairy-free with lactose-free milk or nut milk.

 A pumpkin spice latte with oat milk is actually really good because oat milk froths really well.
 Almond milk, soy milk or any other non-dairy would also be just fine!

 My homemade pumpkin spice syrup contains no animal products, so if you choose plant-based milk then you can enjoy a vegan pumpkin spice latte.

 Lastly, a little sprinkle of spice makes it taste just like the coffee shop.
-You can go for pumpkin pie spice or ground cinnamon, or even cinnamon sugar.
+You can go for pumpkin pie spice or ground cinnamon.
 You only need a pinch.

 How to make a latte at home